If you’ve ditched dairy recently, you may be wondering, is oat milk healthy?

 Nutritionist Jessica adds that oat milk can also help suppress appetite and cravings when trying to lose weight too.

 “Oat milk is high in levels of protein and dietary fibre, which means when you consume it you tend to feel fuller for longer, keeping away the effects of hunger," she says.
 Scientists at Louisiana State University support this, with their research finding regular oat consumption can help regulate our appetite.

 When considering oat milk and its weight loss abilities with other plant-based alternatives, it does fall a bit short.

 “Compared to other plant-based milks, oat milk is the most calorific and contains fairly high amounts of carbohydrates so may not be suitable for those on low carb diets,” says Mina.

-Indeed almond milk contains half the calories of oat milk.
-Whilst flax milk has 25 to 60 calories and coconut milk has 45 calories per cup.
+Indeed, almond milk contains half the calories of oat milk, while flax milk has 25 to 60 calories and coconut milk has 45 calories per cup.

 “Although high in protein compared to water, oat milk has one of the lowest protein contents of all the milk alternatives, like soy milk and almond milk," says Jessica.
-So if you’re a vegan seeking protein, you’re better off choosing soy milk.
-As this boasts the highest protein count of all milk alternatives.
+So if you’re a vegan seeking to add more protein in your diet, you’re better off choosing soy milk, as this boasts the highest protein count of all milk alternatives.